 What should be included in the leadership 30 60 90 day plan?

 A well-crafted plan is SMART — Specific, Measurable, Attainable, Relevant, and Time-bound.

 The goals should be specified.
-For best results, it is better to limit the goals into three for focused effort.
+For best results, limiting the goals to three for focused effort is better.

 Metrics must be set to ensure that efforts are being monitored and managed.
-Having a set of metrics is integral in defining, understanding, and improving what needs to be changed.
+A set of metrics is integral in defining, understanding, and improving what needs to be changed.

-Setting goals is fun, but keep in mind that those goals should be relevant not just to you, but to the organization as well.
+Setting goals is fun, but remember that those goals should be relevant not just to you but to the organization as well.
 What is the impact of achieving those targets?

 Goals without a timeframe are open-ended tasks.
 Laziness and other factors may come in that can impede growth and success.

-Regardless of experience, skills, and expertise— senior leaders still need onboarding to get integrated within the organization.
+Regardless of experience, skills, and expertise— senior leaders still need onboarding to integrate within the organization.
 Good onboarding can lessen the learning curve and help executives get acclimatized faster, leading to greater performance.
-It is not just a one-day session, it is a progressive process that runs for a month or up to 3 months, depending on the organization.
+It is not just a one-day session but a progressive process that runs for a month or up to 3 months, depending on the organization.